 Webull Review

 Webull is an excellent choice for beginning and intermediate traders.
 The user experience is outstanding, and Webull has better charts than its natural competitor, Robinhood.
-Options contracts are commission-free in the U.S., but crypto markups and markdowns are on the high side.
+Options contracts are commission-free and futures prices are very low, but crypto markups and markdowns are on the high side.
 Long-term active investors might prefer the deep research reports available at Schwab, Fidelity, and Merrill Edge.

 Pros & Cons